kejzlarv/kejzlar.github.io/content/posts/vi-tutorial.md

 $$ p(\bold{\theta} \mid \bold{y})  = \frac{p(\bold{y} \mid \bold{\theta})p(\bold{\theta})}{p(\bold{y})} \propto p(\bold{y} \mid \bold{\theta})p(\bold{\theta}).$$

 Here, $p(\bold{y} \mid \bold{\theta})$ is the sampling density given by the underlying probabilistic model for data, $p(\bold{\theta})$ is the prior density that represents our prior beliefs about $\bold{\theta}$ before seeing the data, and $p(\bold{y})$ is the marginal data distribution.
 The posterior distribution, however, has closed form only in a limited number of scenarios (e.g., conjugate priors) and therefore typically requires approximation.
-By far the most popular approximation methods are Markov chain Monte Carlo (MCMC) algorithms including Gibbs sampler, Metropolis, Metropolis-Hastings, and Hamiltonian Monte Carlo (See the [Bayesian bible](http://www.stat.columbia.edu/~gelman/book/BDA3.pdf) for a good review).
+By far the most popular approximation methods are Markov chain Monte Carlo (MCMC) algorithms including Gibbs sampler, Metropolis, Metropolis-Hastings, and Hamiltonian Monte Carlo (See the [Bayesian bible](http://www.stat.columbia.edu/~gelman/book/BDA3.pdf) for overview of these methods).
 While useful for simple models with moderately-sized dataset, these MCMC algorithms do not scale well with large datasets and can have a hard time approximating multimodal posteriors.
 These challenges limit the applications of probabilistic models with massive datasets needed to train neural networks, pattern recognition algorithms, or models for natural language processing.
-In the rest of this post, I want to give a gentle introduction to Variational inference, which is an alternative to the sampling-based approximation via MCMC that approximates a target density through optimization and tends to scale well to massive dataset.
+In the rest of this post, I want to give you a gentle introduction to Variational inference, which is an alternative to the sampling-based approximation via MCMC that approximates a target density through optimization and tends to scale well to massive dataset.

 # Idea behind variational inference {#ViIdea}